MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/import-BAI2-ER.md

 ---
 # required metadata

-title: Set up advanced bank reconciliation import for BAI2 statements
+title: Set up advanced bank reconciliation import by using Electronic reporting
 description: This topic explains how to use Electronic reporting to set up the advanced bank reconciliation import process for BAI2 statements.
 author: panolte
 ms.date: 03/30/2022